PUBLISHER GARY S. SMOLKER’S COMMENTS:

 QUESTION: Who is this blog published for?

-I love to explore, think about and discover the “reason” behind real issues: what works, what doesn’t work and “why.”.
+I love to explore, think about and discover the “reason” behind real issues and what works, what doesn’t work and “why.”

 When I don’t like something, I try to figure out what is wrong, what needs to be done to make it better or to improve it and to then take action to make it better.